Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 - Practice gratitude for all the awesome things your body can do.

 Whether you’re trying to lose 3 pounds or 30, no number on the scale is worth more than your health and well-being.
-With healthy food choices and a little sweat, you can achieve your weight loss and fitness goals in both the short and long term.
+With healthy food choices and a little activity if you’re able, you can achieve your weight loss and fitness goals in both the short and long term.